 Bed bugs are incredibly resilient pests, and can live in many extreme conditions.
 Chemicals are relatively ineffective, and just scatter bed bugs from their current nesting place.
 Bed bugs feed on human blood, and do not live in dogs, cats or other animals.
 Bed bugs are not attracted to filth, dirt or unclean environments, they can be found in 5 star, high end hotels.

-What about library books
+What about Other Items?

 In 2012 and 2013 the Toronto Public Library was neck deep in a serious bed bug problem.
 Many of their facilities were found to have bed bugs in their books.
 A recommendation was made to simply place your books in your freezer before reading, but the fact is, this will not kill bed bugs.

 Your dryer is the best solution

 Heat is the only 100% effective method to kill bed bugs.
 Period, end of story.
 Nothing else works, it's just the way it is.
 The best way to kill bed bugs in your library books, or clothes that you suspect may have bed bugs, is to place them in the dryer.
 Now, don't just let the books tumble around in your dryer.

 Bed bugs are not going away

 Bed bugs are a pestilence, and are here to stay, for the short term anyway.
 Your best method of prevention is education.
 Be aware of your surroundings, understand what bed bugs look like, and the signs of bed bugs.
 If you go to a hotel, don't just throw your clothes on the bed or chair, search your room first.
 Look in the head boards, the chair in the corner of the room and in folds of the bed.